sscs-ose/sscs-ose-code-a-chip.github.io/howtoapply.md

 ## How to Apply
-Participants are required to send their [GitHub Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to this repository by November 26, 2023, 11:59 AM Pacific Time.
+Participants are required to send their [GitHub Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to this repository by April 3, 2024, 11:59 AM Pacific Time.

 **_Note_:** Please do not make any modifications to your Pull Request after the above deadline.
 All PRs will be merged after the deadline is passed.